zaavia-team/query-craft/README.md

 ## 🙏 Credits

 This project is built upon the excellent [React Query Builder](https://react-querybuilder.js.org/) library.
-Query Craft Data Engine extends React Query Builder with enterprise features including database connectivity, automatic schema discovery, and advanced JOIN operations.
+Explore EUmatrix political data extends React Query Builder with enterprise features including database connectivity, automatic schema discovery, and advanced JOIN operations.

 Special thanks to the React Query Builder community for creating such a flexible and powerful foundation.